Sarah Essam

-Sarah Essam Hassanin (سارة عصام; born 6 April 1999) is an Egyptian footballer who plays as a midfielder, winger, or attacker for English club Rugby Borough in the National League South and the Egypt women's national team.
+Sarah Essam Mohamed Salah Eldin Mohamed Hassanin (سارة عصام; born 6 April 1999) is the first Egyptian female to play football in the UK and Spain.
+Chosen as FIFA’s official Ambassador for World Cup Qatar 2022.
+She plays as a winger and attacker for Pyrgos AFC in the Greek A Division and the Egypt women's national team.

 College career

 Essam enrolled in the University of Derby where she studied civil engineering.
 She also played for her university team, alongside Stoke, and was awarded a football scholarship for her senior year.

 Club career

 Essam played soccer with her siblings when she was a child and also played basketball.
 She joined the academy at Wadi Degla.
 She made her debut for the first team at age 15 and was the youngest player in the Egyptian Women's Premier League.

 After playing in Egypt, Essam became the first Egyptian woman to play competitive football in the UK when she signed with Stoke City in 2017.
 She also tried out at Sunderland, Derby County, and Birmingham.
 In 2018-19, she was the Stoke City Ladies' Development Team's top scorer, scoring 12 goals in 12 matches and receiving their Golden Boot award.
 During the COVID-19 pandemic, the English FA's Women's National League season results were expunged, and Essam returned to Egypt to train.

 In 2022, she signed with Fundacion Albacete in the Primera Federacion, the second division of Spanish women's football.

 In 2023, she signed with Rugby Borough as part of the team's rebranding efforts.